 It’s important for a brand to create content as a way of capturing consumers’ attention and conveying its values and ambitions, or just to keep them informed of what’s new.
 But content published by brands has even more impact if it’s created in part by consumers themselves.

 Involving consumers in the act of creating and promoting products and services is the foundation of collaborative marketing.
 It means listening to consumers and finding out their opinions so you can understand their expectations and aspirations.
 And to achieve this, it’s important to carefully target the consumers you want to involve to make sure that your collaborative marketing campaign gives the most insightful results.
 Hence the importance of putting the right incentives in place – choosing prizes that hit the nail on the head.
-For example, to encourage students to take part, offer the best participant the chance to go travelling or take up an internship in your company.
+For example, to encourage students to take part, offer the best participant the chance to go traveling or take up an internship in your company.

 Crowdfunding allows you to take collaborative marketing one step further.
 By helping to fund a project, a concept or a new product, future consumers will actively work on developing the brand.
 It’s a way of building a consumer base and determining whether a market exists for a new product.